yuvalhod/World-Happiness/README.md

-# World-Happiness
 In this project I aimed to understand the relationship between nominal GDP and world happiness across countries.
+In this project, I have analyzed the dataset using multiple visualizations which I saw fit and made a interactive "app" to help visualize my findings!
+Thank you for taking interest at my work!